 She is passionate about literature and photography and is driven to investigate the conceptual place where they connect.
 Currently she is researching the connection between the invention of photography and the development of literary realism in the mid 1800s.

 Margaret was born and raised in Brooklyn, New York where she currently resides with her husband and four children.
 She received a BA degree in Art History from Vassar College and an MFA in Photography from the School of Visual Arts.
-Her work has been exhibited at Steven Harris in New York City and at the Washington Art Association in Connecticut.
+Her work has been exhibited at Steven Harris in New York City, The Washington Art Association and KMR Arts in Connecticut.